the-events-calendar/the-events-calendar/CONTRIBUTING.md

 npm run build:webpack
 ```

-We also provide `gulp watch` tasks, so feel free to leverage that while tinkering with CSS or JS to run the build process automatically when you change files.
+We also provide `gulp watch` tasks, so feel free to leverage those while tinkering with CSS or JS to run the build process automatically when you change files.